brunzema/uitvbo/README.md

 ## Results and parameters

-All the hyperparameters (Gamma prior, feasible set, etc.) used in the paper are specified in the corresponding `main_*` files.
+All the hyperparameters (Gamma prior, feasible set, etc.) used in the paper are specified in the corresponding jupyter notebooks (`*.ipynb`).
 The parameters of the simulated inverted pendulum are based on a hardware experiment and are specified in `src/objective_functions_LQR.py`.
-To recreate our results, first install the necessary packages and then just run the `main_*` files. :)
+To recreate our results, first install the necessary packages and then just run the notebooks. :)